SPITFIRE AUDIO ORBIS – NATURAL BEAUTY

 I found applying quite heavy-handed processing with the built-in effects and gating adds fantastic width and immersion, and going too far with the processing is not necessarily a bad thing.

 I believe this will be a fantastic tool in the future for not only kickstarting new ideas but maybe reinvigorating your creative flow with other projects.
-Sometimes all you need is a little spark of inspiration to propel stale arrangements off onto brand new directions.
+Sometimes all you need is a little spark of inspiration to propel stale arrangements off in brand-new directions.

 I feel I’m a bit of a broken record recently with Spitfire Audio titles.
 Yes, Orbis is amazing and yes, it’s probably my new favourite library (at least until the next release!).
 There is no doubt this is a classy product.